 Certain virus infections

-People who are HIV-positive also have a higher chance of developing non-Hodgkin lymphoma.
+People with HIV also have a higher chance of getting non-Hodgkin lymphoma.